trinitysc/jekyll-blog/_ministries/youth.md

 order: 2
 ---

-rinity Youth comprises two groups that meet weekly on church property during the school term.
+Trinity Youth comprises two groups that meet weekly on church property during the school term.
         Junior Youth (years 7-10) meet on Thursday evenings at church from 7-8:30pm.
         Senior youth (year 11-13) meet up at church on Sunday from 4-5:30pm.